-- 13. The Meeting welcomed the virtual convening of the 13th EAS High-Level Seminar on Sustainable Cities (HLS-SC) on 1 March 2023.
-The theme of the Seminar was closely linked to the ASEAN SDG's Frontrunners Cities Phase 2 initiative, demonstrating steady progress of actions of ASEAN cities towards achieving sustainable development, particularly on the initiatives related to combatting marine debris and strengthening climate resilience in the region. - 14.
-The Meeting recognised the importance of a sustainable recovery that supports both economic growth and climate and sustainability goals, as well as the efforts by EAS participating countries to implement the United Nations Framework Convention on Climate Change (UNFCCC) and its Paris Agreement, in particular the principle of common but differentiated responsibilities and respective capacities, in light of different national circumstances.
-The Meeting discussed ways and means to address the impacts of climate change, including through the adoption of nature-based solutions and ecosystem-based approaches, sharing of best practices, and providing resources and technical expertise for regional initiatives, including the establishment of the ASEAN Centre for Climate Change.
-The Meeting also appreciated activities of the Economic Research Institute for ASEAN and East Asia (ERIA) in supporting EAS countries to achieve realistic energy transition pathways towards carbon neutrality.
+- 13. We welcomed the virtual convening of the 13th EAS High-Level Seminar on Sustainable Cities (HLS-SC) on 1 March 2023 in conjunction with the Zero Carbon International Forum.
+The theme of the Seminar was closely linked to the ASEAN SDG's Frontrunners Cities Phase 2 initiative and demonstrated steady progress of actions of ASEAN cities towards achieving sustainable development, particularly on the initiatives related to combatting marine debris and strengthening climate resilience in the region. - 14.
+We recognised the importance of a sustainable recovery that supports both economic growth as well as climate and sustainability goals, which include efforts by EAS Participating Countries to implement the United Nations Framework Convention on Climate Change (UNFCCC) and pursue the temperature goals of the Paris Agreement to limit global temperature increase to well below 2 degrees Celsius, while pursuing efforts to limit the increase to 1.5 degrees.
+We discussed ways and means to address the impact of climate change, including through the adoption of nature-based solutions and ecosystem-based approaches, sharing of best practices, and providing resources and technical expertise for regional initiatives, including the operationalisation of the ASEAN Centre for Climate Change. - 15.
+We encouraged EAS Participating Countries to strengthen cooperation on addressing air pollution, particularly its impact on climate change, sustainable cities, marine pollution and conservation, and a one-health approach related to environmental health matters.
+We took note of the need to address transboundary haze pollution and also encouraged EAS Participating Countries to support ASEAN Specialised Meteorological Centre (ASMC) and the establishment and operationalisation of the ASEAN Coordinating Centre for Transboundary Haze Pollution Control (ACCTHPC) for the full and effective implementation of the ASEAN Agreement on Transboundary Haze Pollution (AATHP).

-- 15. The Meeting encouraged EAS participating countries to strengthen cooperation on addressing air pollution, particularly on the impact of climate change, sustainable cities, marine pollution and conservation, and a one-health approach related to environmental health matters.
-The Meeting took note of the need to address transboundary haze pollution and also encouraged EAS participating countries to support the establishment and operationalisation of the ASEAN Coordinating Centre for Transboundary Haze Pollution Control (ACCTHPC) for the full and effective implementation of the ASEAN Agreement on Transboundary Haze Pollution (AATHP), in collaboration with other relevant ASEAN centres such as the ASEAN Specialised Meteorological Centre. - 16.
-The Meeting took note of the progress made under the EAS Leaders' Statement on Sustainable Recovery, which was adopted at the 16th East Asia Summit in October 2021, particularly the importance of a sustainable recovery that is comprehensive, inclusive and resilient; the need to promote economic policies and growth including trade and investment, that contribute to sustainable development; and the need to tackle climate change, as well as address other economic, social, and environmental challenges. - 17.
-The Meeting welcomed the fruitful outcomes of the 17th EAS Energy Ministers' Meeting (EAS EMM) on 25 August 2023 in conjunction with the 41st ASEAN Ministers on Energy Meeting (AMEM) and Associated Meetings.
-The Meeting reaffirmed the need to explore concrete cooperation initiatives to enhance the region's energy interconnectivity, including through the implementation of the ASEAN Power Grid, and support the implementation of the ASEAN Plan of Action for Energy Cooperation (APAEC).
-The Meeting looked forward to tangible initiatives regarding energy efficiency and conservation, net zero emissions and low-carbon energy technologies, hydrogen and ammonia fuels, among others.
-In this regard, the Meeting took note of activities under the Asia Zero Emission Community (AZEC) platform that contribute to APAEC and accelerate energy transitions in the region through various pathways.
-The Meeting took note of India's proposal to host EAS Workshop on Energy Efficiency Policies and Programs Lifestyle for Environment (LiFE).
+- 16. We took note of the progress made under the EAS Leaders' Statement on Sustainable Recovery, which was adopted at the 16th East Asia Summit in October 2021, particularly the importance of a sustainable recovery that is comprehensive, inclusive and resilient, and the need to promote economic policies and growth including fair trade and investment, that contribute to sustainable development and tackling climate change, as well as to address other economic, social, and environmental challenges. - 17.
+We welcomed the progress of the Lao PDR-Thailand-Malaysia-Singapore Power Interconnection Project (LTMS-PIP) and the Brunei Darussalam-Indonesia-Malaysia-Philippines Power Interconnection Project (BIMP-PIP) to realise the shared benefits of cross-border power trading to the region.
+We acknowledged the fruitful outcome of the 18th EAS Energy Ministers' Meeting (EAS EMM) on 27 September 2024 in Vientiane, Lao PDR, in conjunction with the 42nd ASEAN Ministers on Energy Meeting (AMEM) and Associated Meetings.
+The Meeting reaffirmed the need to explore concrete cooperation initiatives to enhance the region's energy interconnectivity, including to decisively accelerate the implementation of the ASEAN Power Grid with the aim of realising it by 2045, and support the implementation of the ASEAN Plan of Action for Energy Cooperation (APAEC).